 How to Make Garlic Mashed Potatoes

-Cook the Potatoes: Add potatoes and cook for about 15 minutes, until fork tender.
-Drain potatoes and return to the stove over low heat to dry for 1 to 2 minutes.
-(This step removes excess water from the boiled potatoes and keeps your potatoes extra creamy in the end!)
+- Cook the potatoes.
+Cook the potatoes in salted water until fork tender.
+Drain then return to the stove over low heat for 1 to 2 minutes.

 - Don’t Over-Mash the Potatoes: You want them to be nice and smooth, but over-mashing them can make the texture sticky or gummy.